Bellahuang3715/Snake-Game-2.0/README.md

 # How to Play
 1. Download the files into one folder and open it in the Monitor Program OR open the file snakeGame_CPUlator.c on https://cpulator.01xz.net/?sys=arm-de1soc and select 'C' as the language
 2. Compile and load the program on Monitor Program / CPUlator
-3. Select a game mode using the switches on the DE1-SoC board (a) SW[3] = Default, SW[4] = Easy, SW[5] = Hard
+3. Select a game mode using the switches on the DE1-SoC board \n (a) SW[3] = Default, SW[4] = Easy, SW[5] = Hard
    (b) Note: only one switch (out of the nine) should be on at any given time
 4. After selecting the game mode (turn one of SW[3]-[5] on AND off), turn on SW[1] to start the game